Highwinds/striketracker/README.md

 Run `striketracker --help` to get a list of current commands.

+## Authenticating

+There are two ways to authenticate calls to the API from the command line client.
+If you wish to securely store your token locally so you don't have to enter it each time, you can simply run `striketracker init` and enter your username and password.

+If you wish to enter your token when issuing a command, simply use the `--token` parameter to specify the token you wish to use to perform the operation, for example:

+    striketracker me --token 3mux90t8mu4890t39xtw93mytmw3yc0t93u90rxxt33ijk

 ## Example

-To purge from the command line, simply run the purge command with your account hash and provide urls newline-delimited on stdin:
+To purge from the command line, simply run the purge command with your account hash and provide newline-delimited URLs on stdin.
+You can use the `--poll` parameter in order to wait for the purge to complete before exiting.
+For example:

     $ echo //www.example.com/style.css | striketracker purge x1x2x3x4 --poll
     Reading urls from stdin